 - Formal gathering vs informal meetup

 The possibilities here are endless.
-You just have to figure out what you want to do and then connect the dots.
+You just have to figure out what you want to do, what's your even promotion strategy going to look like and then connect the dots.